GIRA/PhysicalBits/docs/README.md

 * __Autonomy__: The programs must be able to run without a computer connected to the board.
 * __Debugging__: the toolchain must provide mechanisms for error handling and step by step code execution.
 Without debugging tools, the process of fixing bugs can be frustrating for an inexperienced user.

-## Installation
+## Contributing

-The Uzi firmware is a simple sketch that you can upload to your board using the standard Arduino IDE.
-You can find the source code here: [/c++/UziFirmware/UziFirmware.ino](/c++/UziFirmware/UziFirmware.ino)
+ACAACA descripción de la organización del repositorio, qué hay en cada carpeta, etc.

+### Getting started

+Before you can start contributing to UziScript, you'll need to install all the necessary tools.
+First, you'll need to clone this repository and make sure you also recursively clone the submodules.

+For the firmware, since it is a simple Arduino sketch, you only need the Arduino IDE.
+However, to make development easier we also use Visual Studio 2017 with a very simple Arduino simulator we developed for this project.
+The simulator is extremely limited so it's not exactly the same as compiling for the Arduino but it makes things a lot easier especially when it comes to debugging and unit testing.
+The source code for the Uzi firmware can be found here: [/c++/UziFirmware/UziFirmware.ino](/c++/UziFirmware/UziFirmware.ino).
+If you want to use the Visual Studio IDE you can find the solution here: [/c++/Simulator/Simulator.sln](/c++/Simulator/).

-The compilation tools are written in [Squeak Smalltalk](http://squeak.org/).
+All the compilation tools are written in [Squeak Smalltalk](http://squeak.org/).
 To load them into your image, open up a Workspace and evaluate the following script.
 Make sure you have [filetree](https://github.com/dalehenrich/filetree) installed, otherwise the script will fail.
-It will ask you the path to the root of the current repository (which you should have cloned in your file system) and it will then load all the necessary packages.
+It will ask you the path to the root of the current repository and it will then load all the necessary packages.
 ```smalltalk
 git := FileDirectory on: (UIManager default
 	request: 'Path to git repository?'